MoserMichael/python-obj-system/python-obj-system.md

 >> foo_obj.__class__.__bases__ : (<class '__main__.Base'>,)
 ```

-The mro member of an object stands for 'method resultion order'.
-This is ;
+The mro member is a list of types that stands for 'method resoultion order', when searching for an instance method, this list is searched in order to resolve the method name.
-to get the base class list: this includes all of the base class, recursively traversing all base classes, in depth first traversion order.
+To get this list: a type lists  all of its base classes recursively, in depth first traversal order.

 This list is used to resolve a member function 'member\_function' of an object, when you call it via: obj\_ref.member\_function()